-• Your starting point
+• Your initial situation

 The glare effect caused by solar modules is a common obstacle in the implementation of PV systems.
-Especially on house roofs, glare issues are usually only discovered after the solar system has already been installed.
+Especially on residential roofs, glare issues are usually only discovered after the solar system has already been installed.

 In the course of the energy transition, such glare scenarios will increasingly occur in neighborhoods, alongside roads, or at airports.

-• Our Solution
+• Our solution

-The Anti-glare film from Phytonics is an effective solution that can be applied to both new solar modules and existing systems.
-The film makes solar modules glare-reduced and therefore they no longer cause disturbance.
+The anti-glare film from Phytonics is an effective solution that can be applied to both new solar modules and existing systems.
+By applying the film, solar modules become low-glare and therefore no longer cause disturbance.

 Glare effect caused by solar modules